 One of our favorite foods here at Beanietoes is Halo, and that’s because they’ve managed to make a super high-quality dry food that blows most of their competition out of the water, and they do it at a fantastic price.

-In fact, you can start feeding your dog some of the healthiest food for dogs in our dry food category without spending much more than what you’d pay for a decent food at a big box store.
+In fact, you can start feeding your dog some of the healthiest dog food in our dry food category without spending much more than what you’d pay for a decent food at a big box store.
 All without skimping on quality when it comes to feeding your pup.

 Why are Halo’s foods so good?
 Well, it’s because they only use premium ingredients.
 Everything they use is human grade, and that means you’ll never get any scary “meat by-products” or mystery meats when you buy Halo for your dog.